tksh164/aprl-helper-scripts/README.md

 ### runaprl.ps1 and saveascsv.ps1

-- **Example 1:** Execute the APRL's ARG queries without saving the result to a file.
+- **Example 1:** Execute the APRL's ARG queries and PowerShell scripts without saving the result to a file.

     ```powershell
     PS C:\aprl> .\runaprl.ps1
     ```

-- **Example 2:** Execute the APRL's ARG queries, then save the result to a CSV file using the standard PowerShell cmdlets.
+- **Example 2:** Execute the APRL's ARG queries and PowerShell scripts, then save the result to a CSV file using the standard PowerShell cmdlets.

     ```powershell
     PS C:\aprl> .\runaprl.ps1 | ConvertTo-Csv -NoTypeInformation | Out-File -LiteralPath './results.csv' -Encoding utf8 -Force
     ```

-- **Example 3:** Execute the APRL's ARG queries, then save the result to a CSV file using the `saveascsv.ps1` script.
+- **Example 3:** Execute the APRL's ARG queries and PowerShell scripts, then save the result to a CSV file using the `saveascsv.ps1` script.
 The `saveascsv.ps1` script is convenient (less typing) than use standard PowerShell cmdlets.

     ```powershell
     PS C:\aprl> .\runaprl.ps1 | .\saveascsv.ps1
     ```

-- **Example 4:** Execute the APRL's ARG queries, then showing the result in a grid view.
+- **Example 4:** Execute the APRL's ARG queries and PowerShell scripts, then showing the result in a grid view.
 This is convenient for interacting with the results using UI, or copy and paste to Excel, etc.

     ```powershell
     PS C:\aprl> .\runaprl.ps1 | Out-GridView